Spider Storage Engine Core Concepts

 **CREATE SERVER with COMMENT or CONNECTION**

-In earlier versions, connection information is specified by creating a named server object, then referencing it in the Spider table definition using `COMMENT=` or `CONNECTION=`.
+Since earlier versions, connection information can be specified by creating a foreign server, then referencing it in the Spider table definition using `COMMENT=` or `CONNECTION=`.

 ```sql